BotGarage/ideation/README.md

 There are no rules or guidelines for how to contribute apart from making sure we get along nicely.
 That's it.

+# Organisation
+Please use the ideation repository onyl to phrase and discuss ideas.
+Once you feel like building a feature, kindly move it to a separate repository.

 # Links
 [Unity AI companion](https://github.com/3Vis3/NFT_AI_Companion) form EthGlobal Lisbon